 - 1. Demonstrate a familiarity with the basic vocabulary of meteorology. - 2.
 Demonstrate a familiarity with the geographic location of Hawaii and the Pacific Islands. - 3.
 Describe how temperature changes horizontally and vertically in the atmosphere. - 4.
 Describe and explain the origin, composition, structure, and behaviors of the earth's atmosphere. - 5.
-Understand and analyze important environmental problems related to the Pacific atmosphere. - 6.
-Critically examine the phenomena of the Solar and Terrestrial Radiation and understanding the energy transfer by radiation, conduction, convection, and evapotranspiration and explain the factors that determine the distribution of solar energy over the Earth's surface and describe global patterns of temperature.
+Understand and analyze important environmental problems related to the Pacific atmosphere.

+6. Critically examine the phenomena of the Solar and Terrestrial Radiation and understanding the energy transfer by radiation, conduction, convection, and evapotranspiration and explain the factors that determine the distribution of solar energy over the Earth's surface and describe global patterns of temperature.

-- 7. Understand and critically examine the atmospheric phenomena of temperature, moisture conditions, atmospheric stability, forms of condensation and precipitation, air pressure and winds, circulation of the atmosphere, role of air masses, and weather patterns. - 8.
-Describe the major cloud types and explain the phenomena of rainfall, fog, snow, sleet, and frost. - 9.
-Define a cold and warm front and explain the processes leading to the formation of each and also explain the formation of cyclones and anticyclones, tornadoes, hurricanes and typhoons. - 10.
-Understand and describe the formation of thunderstorms, lightning and thunder. - 11.
+7. Understand and critically examine the atmospheric phenomena of temperature, moisture conditions, atmospheric stability, forms of condensation and precipitation, air pressure and winds, circulation of the atmosphere, role of air masses, and weather patterns.

+8. Describe the major cloud types and explain the phenomena of rainfall, fog, snow, sleet, and frost.

+9. Define a cold and warm front and explain the processes leading to the formation of each and also explain the formation of cyclones and anticyclones, tornadoes, hurricanes and typhoons.

+- 10. Understand and describe the formation of thunderstorms, lightning and thunder. - 11.
 Describe and analyze the changing climate in the past, present and future - 12.
-Understand the impact that people have on the atmospheric environment. - 13.
-Differentiate between global warming and the greenhouse effect. - 14.
-Describe the phenomenon of El Nino-Southern Oscillation and the impacts it has on global precipitation and cloud patterns. - 15.
-Describe various types of atmospheric optical phenomena including rainbows, mirages, halos, crepuscular rays, sun dogs, sun pillars, corona and glories. - 16.
-Understand the various impacts and mitigation strategies for climate change and sea level rise in the Pacific region.
+Understand the impact that people have on the atmospheric environment.

+14. Describe the phenomenon of El Nino-Southern Oscillation and the impacts it has on global precipitation and cloud patterns.

+15. Describe various types of atmospheric optical phenomena including rainbows, mirages, halos, crepuscular rays, sun dogs, sun pillars, corona and glories.

-Lecture Topic Schedule and Reading Assignments
+16. Understand the various impacts and mitigation strategies for climate change and sea level rise in the Pacific region.